marina601/discover-malta/TESTING.md

    - During testing noticed that the user is able to modify the date manually in the input field
    - Fixed it by adding an alert and setting the min date to the input field if modified date is in the past.
    - Solution from this found on [stack overflow](https://stackoverflow.com/questions/8356358/jquery-date-picker-disable-past-dates)
+   - Removed custom validation originally implemented due to a bug, when submitting the form without a date, raising the custom validaiton.
+Then when selecting the date, the custom validation was still raised and not submitting a form.

 ### Bag.html
    - Quantity input - during testing noticed that the user can modify the number of tickets to more than 8 manually.